(He makes the research projects happen)

 What’s the nerdiest conversation you’ve had outside work that you’re willing to admit?

 I feel like I am a ‘nerd’ about a lot of different topics.
 I think the best example was when I found a random stranger playing with a Rubiks cube and I taught her to solve it in 20 moves or less.
 I saw her again about a month later, and she beat me by solving it in 13 moves.
-Not exactly nerdy, but I thought it was funny that we found something that we both could talk about that no one else really knew about.
+Not exactly nerdy, but I thought it was funny that we found something that we both could talk about that no one else could really understand.